 Make sure that the SharePoint Add-in project is set as the startup project.

-Note When you press F5, Visual Studio builds the solution, deploys the add-in, and opens the permissions page for the add-in.
+When you select F5, Visual Studio builds the solution, deploys the add-in, and opens the permissions page for the add-in.

-The Home page will open and it should look like the following.
+The Home page opens and it should look like the following.
 It may take a few seconds for the phrase "Just some text" to appear because it is being fetched from the remote domain's Content.aspx page.